terrylowry/gigroom-signalling/Protocol.md

 ### `room get allowed-users`

-Return a list of peers that are in the allow-list for the specified room.
+Return a list of users that are in the allow-list for the specified room.

 ```js
 [